How to get to Madagascar

 There are no direct flights to Madagascar from the UK or Ireland.
 The best way of getting to Madagascar is to fly from London Heathrow to Nairobi (daily, overnight) and connect onwards to Tana.
 Alternatively, you could fly to Paris and connect (daily) to an Air France or Air Madagascar flight (11hr) – the latter uses planes leased from and run by Air France.

 Return economy fares start at around £650 and may exceed £1300 in high season.
 The key advantage of flying Air Madagascar is the very worthwhile fifty percent discount you will get on internal flights booked with them.
 The downside, however, is an unavoidable introduction to the vagaries of Air Madagascar travel.
-If you need help with making a booking or understanding the Air Madagascar website, you’ll find that Aviareps, the UK sales and marketing office for the airline, are extremely useful.

 There are no direct flights to Madagascar from North America.
 The commonest solution from the east coast is usually a flight to Europe on Air France or on Kenya Airways’ partner KLM, followed by flights as described above from London or Paris.
 Alternatively, if you’re travelling to Madagascar from the west coast, you may find it cheaper to fly via Bangkok and connect with Air Madagascar there (flights run twice weekly).
 Round-trip tickets start at around US$2000 from New York.